 Programs or “memories” allow hearing aids to change the way they amplify sound depending on the environment they are in.
 So you might have an outdoor setting, or a driving setting, or a classroom setting.
 Multiple programs are very helpful, since they adjust the frequency response of the aid in a way that caters to the particular environment you are in.
 At the end of the day, that means a more customized hearing solution for you, and a better quality of sound in a wider array of environments.
 Changing the program or memory can be done with the simple click of a button on the hearing aid itself.

 There are literally dozens of other features which may be beneficial to you, but the above list is a great place to start when considering which hearing aid and features may be right for you.
 In addition, if you have any questions about these features, please feel free to give us a call at the number at the top of this page.
-You might also want to check out our hearing aid prices and see how much you can save just by buying your hearing aids through ZipHearing.

 If you’d like a free phone consultation with a licensed hearing provider, please feel free to call us at 800-731-6794.